Margaret T. Hance Park: Revitalization Project

 In 2014, the City of Phoenix first announced its plans to 'revitalize' Hance Park.
-The goal was to transform Hance Park into a landmark park in Phoenix's Downtown core, similar to urban parks in other cities such as New York's Central Park or Chicago's Millenium Park.
+The goal was to transform Hance Park into a landmark park in Phoenix's Downtown core, similar to urban parks in other cities such as New York's Central Park or Chicago's Millennium Park.
 Proposed changes included the addition of a skate park, amphitheatre, restaurant, zip-line, splash pad, coffee bar, beer garden, dog park and more.
 Although completed before the announcement of the Hance Park Revitalization project, the Hance Dog Park, which opened in October 2013, could be considered the first of these planned improvements.
 In 2016, the City of Phoenix revealed their first Hance Park Master plan.
 It was announced that the park would undergo a ten-year $118 million face lift, which would add an Amphitheatre and skate park, amongst other things.
 It was also determined that two historic trolleys would be moved from their current spot at the Phoenix Trolley Museum to an unknown location.